Delay Mixing Tips!

 #5 – Fill the voids

 Silence can add some nice pressure to a mix.
-However, an excessive amount of empty areas and your track are gonna get boring fairly fast.
+However, an excessive amount of empty areas and your track is gonna get boring fairly fast.

 An effective way to maintain your mix attention-grabbing is to let the echoes of your delay fill within the silent areas you don’t want.
 Typically it’s not about how you utilize delays.
 It’s about where you utilize them.